• HOME

 It is advisable not to ask political questions when on Burmese soil since this can be dangerous for them, not you.

-Burma political situation is changing little by little with a lot of improvement witnessed in the last year alone.
 We do hope that the country will open up borders in the near future and that going to Burma will be as simple as visiting Thailand.

-back to the top of page: all the frequently asked questions >>>
+Back to the top of page: all the frequently asked questions >>>

 Where do we dive?
 When do we go?
 What are the next departures?
 How much are the cruises and what is included?